dsams17/shortener/README.md

 ### Running

 Before kicking off the leiningen web server, you will need to start an instance of Mongo.
-Assuming it is added to your path, this can be kicked off by running `mongod` in a shell.
+Assuming it is added to your path, this can be started by running `mongod` in a shell.
 After, start a web server for the application by running `lein run`